npm/policies/privacy.md

-If you accidentally publish a package that threatens your privacy, or discover someone else has published a package that does, [_email privacy@npmjs.com immediately_](mailto:privacy@npmjs.com). npm can and will make take down packages in specific, exceptional situations to protect you, especially if others violate your privacy.
+If you accidentally publish a package that threatens your privacy, or discover someone else has published a package that does, [_email privacy@npmjs.com immediately_](mailto:privacy@npmjs.com). npm can and will take down packages in specific, exceptional situations to protect you, especially if others violate your privacy.
 Using npm to violate others' privacy is against our [terms of service](https://www.npmjs.com/policies/open-source-terms).